CodestackJS/Mini-Challenge-9-React-Create-a-Register-Login-Component-with-Validation/README.md

  // Brief Description of what you did - Created a Login with validation and Register with validation and confirming password

-// Person who Peer Reviewed your assignment :
+// Person who Peer Reviewed your assignment : Saroeut Sim